 As the largest membership organisation for over 50s in the country, National Seniors Australia is uniquely placed to gain insight to the wellbeing of older Australians.

-The National Seniors Productive Ageing Centre (NSPAC) was established by National Seniors to advance knowledge and understanding into all aspects of productive ageing to improve the quality of life of people aged 50 and over.
+The aim of National Seniors Research is to advance knowledge and understanding of all aspects of healthy ageing to improve the quality of life of people aged 50 and over.

-Based in Canberra, NSPAC is co-funded by National Seniors and the Department of Social Services, and plays a pivotal role in bridging the gap between traditional academic researchers in ageing, the community and decision-makers.
+Based in Canberra, National Seniors Research is co-funded by the Commonwealth Department of Health, and plays a pivotal role in bridging the gap between traditional academic researchers in ageing, the community and decision-makers.
 Our broad research purpose is to “emphasise the positives of ageing and an ageing society, as well as flag the challenges”.